 However, the best mortgage rates can change quickly and what’s best for you will depend on your circumstances so it’s advisable to get advice from a fee-free mortgage broker.

-In May 2025, the best current tracker mortgage rates are higher than the best fixed mortgage rates.
-This means you’ll pay more initially than you would on a fixed deal in the hope that you’ll end up paying less overall if interest rates fall in the future.
+In March 2026, the best current tracker mortgage rates are higher than the best fixed mortgage rates.
+This means you’ll likely pay more initially than you would on a fixed deal, in the hope that you’ll end up paying less overall if interest rates fall in the future.

-However, as the amount you’ll pay is linked to the base rate, here’s how much you’ll pay on this mortgage if interest rates change from the current rate of 4.25%.
+However, as the amount you’ll pay is linked to the base rate, here’s how much you’ll pay on Barclays’ base + 0.6% mortgage if interest rates change from the current rate of 3.75%.

 When it comes to your mortgage you need to consider what’s best for your individual circumstances.
 So speak to a fee-free broker so they can explain your options and find the best mortgage deal for you.

 Use this mortgage cost calculator to get an idea of what your monthly mortgage costs are likely to be.
-You can also use it to see how your mortgage costs will change if interests increase or decrease.
+You can also use it to see how your mortgage costs will change if interest rates increase or decrease.

 Tracker mortgages are widely available at major mortgage lenders including: